pedroabelleira/jlisp/README.md

 Note that all the values are strongly typed at runtime.
 You can check the types of the language in the file ./parser.ts

 ## What next
+### Big things
+#### Defmacro
+That's the most important addition: being able to define macros in Lisp itself.
+It shouldn't be too hard, but these things are tricky to implement.

+#### Object System
 If defmacro works, I'd like to implement a simple object system on top of the language.
 The idea would be to allow values to have a class and then adding some syntactic shortcuts to make it look more like an object oriented language.